maxbrenner-ai/Reinforcement-Learning-Papers-Notes/README.md

 behavior patterns by chaining primitive actions in a meaningful way
 - STRAW learns to follow a plan when useful or replan when useful (a plan means a sequence of actions)
 - STRAW is an LSTM with two modules (action plan and commitment plan)
-- The action plan is a 2d matrix with time and all actions on the two axis, each value is the probability of taking that action (softmax) at that timestep (every column is all the actions probabilities)
+- The action plan is a 2d matrix with time and all actions on the two axes, each value is the probability of taking that action (softmax) at that timestep (every column is all the actions probabilities)
-- the commitment plan is a vector that is on the same axis of time (max time for these is a hyperparameter, it pretty much represents how long a macro action can be maximally) and each value is a 1 or 0 which represents if it is following the current action plan at that time step (0) or replacing the action plan AND commitment plan itself (1), so it will learn to chain 0s together so we can actually get a macro-action to follow and then
+- the commitment plan is a vector that is on the same axis of time (max time for this is a hyperparameter, it pretty much represents how long a macro action can be maximally) and each value is a 1 or 0 which represents if it is following the current action plan at that time step (0) or replacing the action plan AND commitment plan itself (1), so it will learn to chain 0s together so we can actually get a macro-action to follow and then